File IQ Installation for AWS EC2

 6. Enter the Hostname defined in the File IQ Hostname.
 This was defined in the 1.
 Before you Begin section.

-7. Complete the remainder of the System Settings, which were defined in the File IQ Network Details part of the 1.
-Before you Begin section.
+7. Complete the remainder of the System Settings defined in the File IQ Network Details as part of the 1.
+Before you Begin section above.

 8. Click Continue.
 The Review the Network Settings pane appears.